CallumJFraser/CallumFraser/cv.md

 * Helped prototype and implement career "Maturity framework" helping developers see what is expected of roles and suport identification of strengths and development areas.
 * Defined process, procedures and helped develop the "Consumer products" team.
 This has helped the new team take on additional responsibilities of prototyping and implementing a new technology platform.
-* Community Lead @ [Techs And The City](https://www.meetup.com/Techs-and-The-City/) helping support the wider tech community in Greater Manchester.

 ## Skills Summary